Sendouc/sendou.ink/README.md

 - [ ] Stats
 - [ ] Routine to calculate Trueskill
 - [ ] Can make a new tournament as org admin
+- [ ] Rules tab with a good default, highlight overrides
 - [ ] Friend code to add that is easily editable even before tournament starts
 - [ ] Admin can see how long each match has been in progress (with descriptive colors)
+- [ ] Can make a team and if enough overlap shows automatically for a tournament
+  - Show both names if different or just the one if it's the same
 - [ ] Groups -> Many brackets
 - [ ] Generate picture for sharing about team's matches and placement in the tournament
 - [ ] Generate picture to share info about the top 3 etc.